MI-AFP/tutorials/tutorials/09_webapp.md

 ### Snap

-[Snap](http://snapframework.com) is a simple web development framework for unix systems, written in the Haskell programming language.
+[Snap](http://snapframework.com) is a simple web development framework for UNIX systems, written in the Haskell programming language.
 It consists of:

 * A fast HTTP server library
 * A sensible and clean monad for web programming